 Modern Slavery: Describes situations where offenders use coercion, threats, or deception to exploit victims and undermine their freedom.
-Practices that constitute modern slavery can include human trafficking, slavery, servitude, forced labour, debt bondage, forced marriage and child labour.
+Practices that constitute modern slavery can include human trafficking, slavery, servitude, forced labour, debt bondage, forced marriage, deceptive recruiting for labour or services, and child labour where children are subjected to slavery or similar practices.
+It does not include practices like substandard working conditions or underpayment of workers, however tolerance of less severe abuses can create the conditions that allow modern slavery to occur.